Gabriella439/grace/README.md

 * Unions, such as `Left 1`, `Right True`

-  Any identifer beginning with a capital character is a union tag.
+  Any identifer beginning with an uppercase character is a union tag.
 You don't need to specify the type of the union, since union types are open and inferred.